WebKit/WebKit/Tools/Scripts/libraries/webkitcorepy/README.md

 ## Requirements

-The mock and requests libraries.
+The mock, requests and six libraries.

 ## Usage